AshwinPrksh00/Virtual-Queue-Management-System/README.md

     b.
 Cancel Customer Booking     :  Cancels a customer booking and deletes him from the queue.<br>
     c.
 Update Customer Timing      :  Updates Customer's time if the customer is uncomfortable with that time.

-P.S:<br><br>
+## Deployment
+To see results, click here: <a href="https://share.streamlit.io/ashwinprksh00/virtual-queue-management-system/main/vqms_script.py">VQMS</a>

+## Note
  1. The data for the operations are preloaded into the repository within an excel file.<br>
  2. The Customers are given a time interval of 30 minutes betwwen each.<br>
  3. If a customer is deleted in between, the timings after the deleted customer will be reduced by 15 minutes.<br>
  4. A customer timing is updated to between two customers if the timing between those customers is equal to or greater than 1 hour.